dimkastan/CreateCaffeProtFromPython/README.md

 # CreateCaffeProtFromPython
-A library for creating caffe prototxt models using Python This repo will hold a Python library that will allow the creation of prototxt programmatistically.
+Samples creating caffe prototxt models using Python This repo will hold a number of Python samples that will allow the creation of prototxt programmatistically.
-Currently the library is under preparation, but for anyone who is interested into using Caffe Python bindings here is a simple example to do this.
 P.S.
-In the future I will add the corresponding code to achieve this will.
+Initially, I was developing a wrapper to that would allow to export the model in every language.
+As it seems Keras moved too fast and released wrappers for many frameworks, so this is not usefull any more.

 ```python
 # General Example